 Maya’s Graph editor is the most popular animation tool used to animate today’s most prominent movies and games; it allows you to control animation in a much more precise and visual way.
 The editor is a must know tool for the professional animator.
 Learning the functions on this page will give you that extra edge while animating.

 Scroll down for one hour of free video tutorials covering Maya’s Graph Editor in detail.

 Why This Page?

 Jurassic Park: A Quick History Lesson

-Jurassic Park was the first film that properly demonstrated the potential of 3d animation in comparison to the other techniques of the day, for example stop motion.
-The problem with stop motion as Steven Spielberg put it was that the motion was “jerky”.
-Here’s a five minute section of the documentary “The Making of Jurassic Park” that details why CG was chosen (13 mins to 20 mins) that shows how CG animation won the FX film battle to dominate movies and TV.
+Jurassic Park was the first film that demonstrated the potential of 3d animation in comparison to the other techniques of the day, for example, stop motion.
+Steven Spielberg commented that stop-motion at that time looked “jerky.”
+There is a five-minute section of the documentary “The Making of Jurassic Park” (13 mins to 20 mins) that shows how CG animation won the FX film battle to dominate movies and TV.
 Unfortunately, YouTube has removed this video, but if you can find it, it’s a great history lesson in animation.